 In addition, Burr Ridge is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Burr Ridge is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Burr Ridge is a great place for families with children to consider.
+First of all, many other families with children live here, making Burr Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Burr Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Burr Ridge’s overall crime rate is lower than average for the country.

-Burr Ridge is a somewhat ethnically-diverse village.
+Burr Ridge is a very ethnically-diverse village.
 The people who call Burr Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burr Ridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Burr Ridge include Irish, Polish, Italian, and English.
+Important ancestries of people in Burr Ridge include Irish, German, Italian, Polish, and English.

 The most common language spoken in Burr Ridge is English.
-Other important languages spoken here include Arabic and Indic languages.
+Other important languages spoken here include Langs. of India and Arabic.